-It is strongly recommended that you make use of the library's electronic reserves system (Ares) rather than asking the Document Center to print a course pack.
+It is strongly recommended that you make use of the Library's electronic reserves system (Ares) rather than asking the Document Center to print a course pack.
 For both electronic reserves and course packs, the Library will determine if copyright permissions are required and obtain permissions from the Copyright Clearance Center ("CCC").
 To place materials on reserve, please contact the Library's Access Services department (508-565-1313).
-Please also keep in mind that the library will put hard copies of books, journal articles, DVDs and music CDs on reserve if there are copyright restrictions that limit online posting.
+Please keep in mind that there are no print reserves for the fall of 2020.
+The Library will evaluate print reserves for the spring at a later date.